awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.tagging.md

 ![\[Tag management page shows tags for the environment\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/environment-manage-tags.png)

 1. Add, update, or delete tags:
-   + To add a tag, type it into the empty boxes at the bottom of the list\.
+   + To add a tag, enter it into the empty boxes at the bottom of the list\.
    + To update a tag's key or value, edit the respective box in the tag's row\.
    + To delete a tag, choose ![\[Remove tag\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/x.png) next to the tag's value box\.